 Noti Flow sets the record straight about hospitalised ex-girlfriend

-Noti Flow said her hands were tied and cannot comment on the matter involving her ex-lover King Alami.
+Noti Flow gives her two cents on the matter involving her ex-lover King Alami.

 Read Also